nicktelford/aws-vpn-systemd/README.md

 ## Assumptions

 * The `openvpn` user exists, and the VPN client should run as this user.
 * The `network` group exists, and members of this group may manage VPN connections.
+If you add current user to a group you need to logout/login.
 * AWS VPN configuration files are stored in `/etc/openvpn/client/<instance>.conf`, where `<instance>` is the hostname of your VPN.
+If you are using AWS VPN Client then edit your vpn configuration and get rid of `auth-federate` if you have any.
+Then, copy your vpn configuration file to `/etc/openvpn/client/<instance>.conf`
 * Your DNS configuration is being managed by `systemd-resolved`

 ## Usage